Your Ultimate Guide to a GLP 1 Companion Supplement

 Dinner

-She eats a smaller meal.
-She adds fiber slowly because she has had constipation in the past.
+She eats a smaller meal and adds fiber slowly, since she has had constipation in the past.

 What Ingredients Make Sense?